Debian 12 Bookworm

 Assuming hosting provider follows the specification, the procedure is the following:

-- Remove the trailing number after
+command. - Remove the trailing number after

 ::